rbw/aiosnow/docs/reference/models/table/index.rst

 Table
 =====

-The *TableModel* defines items of, and provides means for working with, a ServiceNow table.
+The *TableModel* defines items of, and provides means for working with, ServiceNow Table API resources.

 API
 ---